UCAS Personal Statement and Examples

 What other information is included in my application?
 Will they see my extracurricular activities, for example?
 Is there an Additional Information section where I can include more context on what I’ve done in high school?

-Now, let’s take a look at some of my favorite UCAS personal statement examples with some analysis for why I think these are great.
+Now, let’s take a look at some of my favourite UCAS personal statement examples with some analysis of why I think these are great.

 UCAS PERSONAL STATEMENT EXAMPLE FOR CHEMISTRY